Factors Linked to Breast Cancer Risk

 Estrogens are natural hormones.
 They are important in sexual development and other body functions.

-Women with higher blood levels of estrogen after menopause have a higher risk of breast cancer compared to women with lower blood levels of estrogen after menopause [22].
+Women with higher blood levels of estrogen after menopause have a higher risk of breast cancer than women with lower blood levels of estrogen after menopause [22].

-Researchers are studying a possible link to breast cancer before menopause.
+Researchers are studying a possible link between blood estrogen levels and the risk of breast cancer before menopause.

 Learn more about blood estrogen levels and breast cancer risk.